About Me

 Research-Scholar Educator

-1. Investigate how race, identity, and socioeconomic factors intersect to shape educational and social experiences, particularly for marginalized groups.
+Investigate how race, identity, and socioeconomic status intersect in shaping educational experiences.

-2. Develop and implement research-driven strategies to address systemic inequities and improve educational outcomes in underserved communities.
+Develop research-driven strategies to address systemic inequities and improve outcomes for underserved communities.

 Contact Me